 Need-based Non-need-based

+(Include non-need-based (Exclude non-need-based

+aid use to meet need.) aid use to meet need.)

 \$ \$

 Scholarships/Grants

-Federal 5,333,564 79,907
+Federal 6,591,092 120,567

-State 78,604
+State (i.e., all states, not only the state in which your institution is located) 81,459

-Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below) 1,354,330
+Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below) 1,438,399

 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

-Total Scholarships/Grants 6,687,894 158,511
+Total Scholarships/Grants

 Self-Help

-Student loans from all sources (excluding parent loans) 5,760,590 1,528,045
+Student loans from all sources (excluding parent loans) 5,680,464 1,524,571

-Federal Work-Study 276,072
+Federal Work-Study 292,765

-State and other work-study/ employment 227,312
+State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)
+135,222

-Total Self-Help 6,263,974 1,528,045
+Total Self-Help

-Parent Loans 97,850
+Parent Loans 403,396

-Tuition Waivers 1,321,834
+Tuition Waivers Note: Reporting is optional.
+Report tuition waivers in this row if you choose to report them.
+Do not report tuition waivers elsewhere.
+1,647,738

-Athletic Awards 761,908
+Athletic Awards 920,284

 H2.
-Number of Enrolled Students Receiving Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-us full time undergraduates.
+aiso de counted as fun-time undergraduates.
 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2001 cohort) b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 359 2335 231 c) Number of students in line ${\bf b}$ who were determined to have financial need 322 2161 217 d) Number of students in line c who received any financial aid 541 2743 211 e) Number of students in line d who received any need-based gift aid 502 2450 144 f) Number of students in line d who received any need-based self-help aid 152 1262 105 g) Number of students in line d who received any non-need-based gift aid 141 1203 111 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 64 807 56 i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 61% 83.9% 58% j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$2927 \$4371 \$3600 k) Average need-based gift award of those in line e \$2156 \$2495 \$1902 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$2184 \$3438 \$3456 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who received a need-based loan \$2310 \$3598 \$3485
+Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2003 cohort) b) Number of students in line a who applied for need-based financial aid 378 2440 266 c) Number of students in line \mathbf{b} who were determined to have financial need 326 2276 258 d) Number of students in line c who were awarded any financial aid 513 2870 241 e) Number of students in line d who were awarded any need-based scholarship or grant aid 201 1730 186 f) Number of students in line d who were awarded any need-based self-help aid 180 1354 132 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 189 1260 125 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 56 762 64 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 71% 80% 59% j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$2830 \$3418 \$2307 k) Average need-based scholarship or grant award of those in line e \$2620 \$2870 \$2050 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$2285 \$3206 \$3243 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need- based loan \$2272 \$3326 \$3286